It’s something most athletes feel, especially when they’re under pressure.

 Plan for the doubt to creep in ahead of time and address what’s missing.
 If you know yourself well enough to know that you have recurring thoughts of doubt (irrational or not), then you should also know how that you are equally as capable to plan for the lack of preparedness by doing the reps, practicing the right technique. or practicing more imagery/visualization (to name a few examples) ahead of time.
 Beyond that, the rest is out of your control and therefore should be outside your scope of pressure.

-In addition, here are a few more tips to consider regarding pressure.
+In addition, here are a few more tips to consider regarding performing under pressure.

 Tip #1: Understand that pressure is perceived